History of the Labour Party (UK): Labour Representation Committee

+Rise of the Labour Party

 In the 1906 election, the LRC won 29 seats—helped by the secret 1903 pact between Ramsay MacDonald and Liberal Chief Whip Herbert Gladstone that aimed to avoid splitting the opposition vote between Labour and Liberal candidates in the interest of removing the Conservatives from office.

 In their first meeting after the election the group's Members of Parliament decided to adopt the name "The Labour Party" formally (15 February 1906).
 Keir Hardie, who had taken a leading role in getting the party established, was elected as Chairman of the Parliamentary Labour Party (in effect, the Leader), although only by one vote over David Shackleton after several ballots.
 In the party's early years the Independent Labour Party (ILP) provided much of its activist base as the party did not have individual membership until 1918 but operated as a conglomerate of affiliated bodies.
 The Fabian Society provided much of the intellectual stimulus for the party.
 One of the first acts of the new Liberal Government was to reverse the Taff Vale judgement, while Labour parliamentarians encouraged and supported progressive measures such as the Workmen's Compensation Act 1906, the Coal Mines Regulation Act 1908, the Old Age Pensions Act 1908, and compulsory medical inspections in state schools.
-In 1906, the Labour Party scored its first ever legislative success in the new Parliament with the passage of a bill put forward by the Labour MP Fred Jowett in the form of the Education (Provision of Meals) Act 1906.
+In 1906, the Labour Party scored its first ever legislative success in the new Parliament with the passage of a bill put forward by the Labour MP William Tyson Wilson in the form of the Education (Provision of Meals) Act 1906.
+In a symbolic move, in regards to provisions for retirement, Labour MP James O'Grady moved a resolution on the 14th of March 1906 calling for the urgent need to provide universal old age pensions; a resolution that was passed without a division.